Last edit on — 4 may 2022.

 Confuse Habr with Twitter

-Monosyllabic posts like "See what I found a link", "Chrome updated, here's a changelog" are not welcome.
-Even if the news is initially short, try to accompany it with an expanded commentary.
+Monosyllabic articles or news items like "See what I found a link", "Chrome updated, here's a changelog" are not welcome.
+Even if the news item is initially short, try to accompany it with an expanded commentary.

 Confuse Habr with a book of complaints